By Nancy Bilyeau

 To learn more about Stafford Castle today, go here.

-Nancy Bilyeau is the author of the award winning trilogy The Crown, The Chalice, and The Tapestry.
+Nancy Bilyeau is the author of the award winning trilogy The Crown, The Chalice, and The Tapestry, for sale in North America, the United Kingdom, Spain, Germany, Russia, and the Netherlands.
 The Crown was an Oprah pick, and The Tapestry a finalist for the Daphne du Maurier Award for Best Historical Suspense.

 Touchstone Books has discounted The Chalice to .99 as an ebook in the U.S. Go here.